The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 My mom and I were going to see the show while my dad went to the casino.
 He joked with us on the drive up about how he bets Micky is going to tell us about all their great songwriters and how they sang “I’m a Believer” before Shrek.
 (As you can probably tell, he’s seen the Monkees a few times already.)

-I had bought two tickets back in January during the presale, but I got nervous and accidentally selected only one ticket instead of two, so I had to go back and buy another one, which meant we would be sitting in two different sections.
-The night before the concert, we bought two tickets on a ticket reseller website for about $15 each—and they were one row closer than my $50 tickets.
+I had bought two tickets back in January during the pre-sale, but I got nervous and accidentally selected only one ticket instead of two, so I had to go back and buy another one, which meant we would be sitting in two different sections.
+The night before the concert, we bought two tickets on a ticket reseller website for about $15 each—and they were one row closer than my $50 tickets, so it all worked out.

 We stopped at a Swiss Chalet for dinner.
 I was wearing my Monkees shirt, and a woman came up to our table and asked if we were going to the show.